zambal/eml/README.md

 or `<div></div>`.
 However, explicit exceptions are made for void elements that are expected to never have any child elements.

-The bottom line is that whenever the parser fails to read back generated html from Eml, it is a bug and please report it.
+The bottom line is that whenever the parser fails to parse back generated html from Eml, it is a bug and please report it.
 Whenever it fails to parse some external html, I'm still interested to hear about it, but I can't guarantee I can or will fix it.